Glossary

 How LLMWise implements this

 LLMWise gives you five orchestration modes — Chat, Compare, Blend, Judge, and Mesh — with built-in optimization policy, failover routing, and replay lab.
-No monthly subscription is required and paid credits do not expire.
+Start on the free preview, move to Starter for the Auto lane, and use Teams for premium manual access.

 Evidence snapshot